JaapHinke/iottum/api/admin/user/nexudus.md

 ## iotspot app behavior

+If a user is newly activated and has not used the iotspot app before, the user can start the app and sign in with same email address as used in Nexedus.
+The app will show appropriate location(s)/workspaces immediately.

-In the iotspot app, changes in accessible locations will be reflected when the app is opened (brought to the foreground).
-If the user happens to use the app while the change takes place, then the app will not reflect this immediately.
-Once the user switches to another app (or the homescreen) and back to the iotspot app, the location changes will be reflected.
+For existing users that have already used the iotspot app before, any changes in accessible locations will be reflected when the app is opened (brought to the foreground).
+If the user happens to be using the app while the change takes place, then the app will not reflect this immediately.
+Once the user switches to another app (or the homescreen) and then back to the iotspot app, the location changes will be reflected.

-If a user was activated or deactivated, and the app is reopened, it will show a dialog box saying `Company not allowed` and the user can only tap `OK`.
-The app will then show the appropriate locations (if an account was deactivated, these locations will be demo location).
+If a user was activated or deactivated, and the app is reopened, it will also show a dialog box saying `Company not allowed` and the user can tap `OK`.
+The app will then show the appropriate locations (if an account was deactivated, these locations will be demo locations).

 ## Background: How the iotspot API processes Nexudus webhook requests